 The Commissioning Grant returns for 2026

-Thanks to funding from Chichester City Council, we're delighted to announce the Chichester Fringe Commissioning Grant is returning for 2026.
+Thanks to funding from Chichester City Council, we're delighted to announce the Chichester Fringe Commissioning Grant has returned for 2026.
 Its purpose is to support up-and-coming artists to perform with us, who otherwise may face financial barriers.

 Two successful applicants will receive £250 to put toward their show, set or performance at Chichester Fringe.